Offline mobile learning: Technologies

+Learning Management Systems (LMS)

+Some Learning Management Systems provide offline functionality via Mobile apps and/or offline web technologies.
+They can use data synchronization to make learning content available offline and submit user data (e.g. assignments) when a connection is available.

+Making educational websites available offline

+Web scraping and web archiving can be used to download web content for use offline.
+It can be complex to scrape dynamic content in such a way that it can work offline the same as it works online (e.g. where the content relies on communication with a server).
+When standard HTML is rendered the archive will work as expected, however results with dynamic content can vary.
+Dynamic websites can use service workers to automatically preload all resources required for a site to work offline.

+Projects such as World Possible and Internet-in-a-Box make large collections of scraped websites available offline.

 Challenges

 Some modern mobile devices have the capability to store thousands of documents and therefore have the potential to be used as powerful offline learning tools.

 Typically, the optimal solution is to use the local store as much as possible, since it is usually faster than a remote connection.
 However, the more work an application does locally, the more code you need to write to implement the feature locally and to synchronize the corresponding data.
 There is a cost/benefit tradeoff to consider, and some features may not be worthwhile to support locally.